omar-salloum/belly-button-challenge/README.md

 # Belly Button Biodiversity Dashboard

 ## Description
 This project involves building an interactive dashboard to explore the Belly Button Biodiversity dataset, cataloging microbes that colonize human navels.
-The dataset reveals prevalent microbial species, known as operational taxonomic units (OTUs), in more than 70% of individuals.
+The dataset reveals prevalent microbial species, known as operational taxonomic units (OTUs), in individuals.

 ## Components